Language

 Processed locally

-Paste your JWT token and it will be decoded instantly
+Paste your JWT token and it is decoded instantly

 Hover over claim names to see what they mean

-Timestamps like exp, iat are automatically converted to readable dates
+Timestamps like exp and iat are converted to readable dates automatically

 Click Sample to load a demo token

-Your token is processed entirely in your browser — nothing is sent to any server
+Your token is decoded entirely in your browser — nothing is sent to any server

 Want to learn more?
 Read documentation →